dratul/Integrated-Circuits/README.md

 # Integrated-Circuits
 This repo is for AKTU Integrated circuits
 ## [Youtube Playlist](https://www.youtube.com/watch?v=ov1TF34Wnpw&list=PLKy7tXMLcgM3aUpBq_02YGHKkookFxZNO)
+### Course Outcomes:
+At the end of this course students will demonstrate the ability to:
+1. Students will be able to gain in-depth knowledge of complete analysis of Op-Amp 741-IC.
+2. Students will acquire knowledge about Op-Amp based circuits and basic components of ICs such as various types of filters.
+3. Students will be able to understand the concept of Op-Amp based non-linear and wave- shaping circuits.
+4. Students will learn about CMOS digital integrated circuits and digital memory circuits.
+5. Students will gain knowledge about the working principle of data converters along with application specific ICs such as 555 timer and PLL.
 ## Syllabus
 ### Unit-01:
 #### Introduction and internal circuit